ronaldjmichaels/Pitch-Clustering-From-Rapsodo/README.md

 The Pitch_Clustering_Example.Rmd file contains the code run through Rmarkdown for analysis.

-The Pitch_Clustering_Example.pdf file is a pdf file displaying not only the code, but also clustering visuals as well.

 The Pitch_Clustering_Final_Data.csv file contains the final dataset.
 This file displays an extra column showing the type of pitch after kmeans clustering was performed.

 The Pitch_Clustering_Visuals.pdf file displays visuals generated in Tableau

+The Pitch_Clustering_Analysis.pdf file is a pdf file displaying not only the code and visuals, but also a report on the data.